Person calculating the cost of medical travel insurance for surgery abroad

 Many plans include trip cancellation protection for covered reasons.
 The specific coverage depends on the plan and the reason for cancellation, so confirm it in the policy certificate.

-I'm comparing options — is Avia the only medical travel insurance for international patients?
+I'm comparing options, is Avia the only place to get medical travel insurance for international patients?

 It is a niche market.
-Many products online are built for non-international patients, and most travel insurance excludes elective procedures.
-Avia is built specifically for international patients traveling for elective care.
+Many products online are built for non-international patients, and most standard travel insurance excludes elective procedures.
+Avia is an independent brokerage that specializes in connecting international patients traveling for elective care with third-party insurance providers offering this category of coverage.

 The Bottom Line